Getting Started at the Terry College of Business

 First Day of Employment

-• Begin the UGA Human Resources First 30 Days Orientation Process using the New Employee Checklist as a guide
+• Start the UGA HR First 30 Days Orientation using the New Employee Checklist.

-• Complete Section 1 of your I-9 Employment Eligibility Verification document on your first day.
-Present your original and unexpired identification documents to UGA HR (215 S. Jackson St.) within three business days of your start date
+• Complete Section 1 of your I-9 Employment Eligibility Verification on Day 1.
+Bring original, unexpired ID to UGA HR (215 S. Jackson St.) within three business days.

-• Register for UGA Alert, the university’s emergency notification system
+• Sign up for UGA Alert, the university’s emergency notification system.

-• Enroll in ArchPass two-factor authentication system to secure and protect your UGA accounts
+• Enroll in ArchPass two-factor authentication to protect your UGA accounts.

 First Week of Employment

-• Complete required tax forms and direct deposit information using OneUSG Connect Self-Service
+• Complete tax forms and set up direct deposit in OneUSG Connect Self-Service.

-• Setup your email signature using the signature builder (visit the Resources page and scroll down)
+• Create your email signature using the signature builder.

-• Update your Outlook calendar settings; share visibility with appropriate team members (more information on calendar sharing)
+• Update and share your Outlook calendar with relevant team members.

-• Request your business cards and name badge from your supervisor
+• Request business cards and a name badge from your supervisor.

-• Ensure your home address is accurate in the OneUSG Connect system, using the Self-Service Login
+• Verify your home address in OneUSG Connect Self-Service.

-• Discuss time tracking and timesheet submission with your supervisor
+• Clarify time tracking and timesheet procedures with your supervisor.

-• Upon receiving your UGA OneCard, ask your supervisor to email terryfacilities@uga.edu to provision the necessary building access (Note: this cannot be completed until you have your UGA OneCard)
+• After receiving your UGA OneCard, ask your supervisor to email terryfacilities@uga.edu to request building access.

 First Month of Employment